HubRise/website/content/apps/uber-direct/en/overview.md

 - Pull orders from HubRise, including order status.
 - Pull customer information from HubRise.
-- Synchronise final delivery time with HubRise.
+- Synchronise delivery information, including the driver position.

 Uber Direct Bridge can be connected to HubRise from the HubRise back office.